ninchat/thumq/README.md

 3. Send a two-part message: a Request (see thumq.proto) and an image.
 Each message part is prefixed with a 32-bit little-endian size field.

 4. Receive a two or three part message.
 The first part is a Response (see thumq.proto) and the second is a scaled/cropped/stripped JPEG image (or empty on error).
-If the `convert` option was set in the Request, there is a third part which is a JPEG or PNG conversion of the image in its original size (or empty on error).
+If the `convert` option was set in the Request, there is a third part which is a JPEG conversion of the image in its original size (or empty on error).